octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 > To learn more about snapshots, [here](https://blog.nomadic-labs.com/introducing-snapshots-and-history-modes-for-the-tezos-node.html) is an article from Nomadics Labs.

 #### Downloading snapshot

+Download the correct snapshot depending on whether you want to configure your node on the [Mainnet](/deploy-a-node/networks#Mainnet) or on a [Testnet](/deploy-a-node/networks#est-networks).

 1. Download the last **rolling** snapshot on this site [snapshots-tezos.giganode.io](https://snapshots-tezos.giganode.io/) (use the 'WEB' link)
    > The file is about 1.3 GB and should take a few minutes to download.